 Renée M. Landers

-Professor of Law and Faculty Director of the Health and Biomedical Law Concentration and the Masters of Law: Life Sciences programSend a Message
+Professor of Law and Faculty Director, Health and Biomedical Law Concentration and Master of Science in Law: Life Sciences programSend a Message

 Professor Renée Landers is a Professor of Law, Faculty Director of the Health and Biomedical Law Concentration and the Masters of Science in Law: Life Sciences program at Suffolk University Law School in Boston.